Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 When to wear blue light filtering glasses

-Blue light lenses are intended to reduce your amount of blue light exposure.
+Blue light lenses are intended to filter blue-violet light exposure.
 So, generally speaking, the best time to wear blue light glasses would be any time you’re being exposed to blue light — more specifically, when you’re exposed to it for long hours.
-Think working on the computer, watching television, or scrolling through your smartphone.
+Think when you’re out in the sun, working on the computer, watching television, or scrolling through your smartphone.

 However, blue light glasses are totally fine to wear even when you’re not looking at a screen (a rare thing, right?).
 The blue light coating itself won’t hurt your eyes, so feel free to leave them on all day.
 And as mentioned earlier, blue light is everywhere, so really they can only help you.